QUESTIONS AND ANSWERS

 - Divergences in price and oscillators (RSI, Stochastic, MACD, etc.) are not "immediately actionable" buying/selling signals.

-- Monitor both linear and logarithmic scale in your charts.
+- Watch both linear and logarithmic scale in your charts.

 - Avoid picking tops and bottoms as this is the surest way of becoming a "bagholder."